google/flutter-desktop-embedding/linux/README.md

 Platform-specific features like a file chooser, menu bar interaction, etc, are not yet present, but will be added over time.

+While GLFW is in use in the current iteration, this is not going to be the final state for Linux support.

 Stay tuned for more documentation.